Last Updated on 18th September 2022 by Mike@bitaboutbritain

 The Houses of Parliament is the home of the UK Parliament and consists of two ‘houses’, or chambers, the Commons and Lords.
 It is possible to take a tour at certain times, even take tea, or watch a debate.
 UK residents can visit for free by booking with their Member of Parliament.
 The building is situated on the site of Edward the Confessor’s 11th century palace and is still known as ‘the Palace of Westminster’.
 It has been the traditional home of the English parliament since medieval times and much of the UK’s parliamentary democracy developed here.
 However, the majority of the current building dates from the 19th century and was designed by Charles Barry, following a disastrous fire in 1834 that destroyed virtually all of the old palace.
 The oldest building on the site is the magnificent Westminster Hall, which has witnessed 900 years of British history.
 Visit the Houses of Parliament.

 Westminster Abbey has been at the centre of English, and British, state occasions – coronations, weddings, funerals, services of commemoration – since William the Conqueror was crowned there on Christmas Day 1066.
 It was founded by King Edward the Confessor as his ‘west minster’ in the 11th century, though the present building is largely 13th-14th century, with the addition of 18th century towers.
 The interior of the abbey is simply breathtaking and contains the tombs of many of England’s great monarchs, including Edward I and Elizabeth I, as well as memorials honouring countless heroes, poets and other luminaries – and the tomb of the Unknown Warrior.
-Westminster Abbey is definitely worth a visit, but visitor entry is relatively expensive, it can get incredibly crowded and a policy of ‘no photography’ inside is rigorously enforced.
-You can download photos for personal use from the Abbey’s website, though.
+Westminster Abbey is definitely worth a visit, but visitor entry is relatively expensive and it can get incredibly crowded.
+A ‘no photography’ policy inside has been relaxed now, but you can download photos for personal non-commercial use from the Abbey’s website.
 Visit Westminster Abbey.

 To the west of Parliament Street, on Horse Guards, you’ll find the Churchill War Rooms, aka the secret Cabinet War Rooms.
 Again, entry is relatively expensive – but it is an absorbing place to visit.
 It is a complex of operational rooms in a former basement created to enable government to continue during the Second World War, theoretically safe from German bombs.
 The complex includes a Cabinet Meeting Room, map room, kitchens and bedrooms – including ones for Mr and Mrs Churchill.
 Some of the rooms remain more or less as they were left in 1945; others have been refurbished in period style.
 There is also a fascinating Churchill Museum, telling the story of one of Britain’s most remarkable leaders, from childhood in the 1870s to his death in 1965.
 Visit the Cabinet War Rooms.